All Episodes

 Good to be with you.

-Um, what is your reaction to what's happening with these banks and this proposed bailout of of Biden?
+Before we get to the important investigations that you're leading up, and they are important, what is your reaction to what's happening with these banks and this proposed bailout of Biden?

-Well, we should we shouldn't be bailing people out who are above the FDIC, you know, guaranteed what the rules are now for 250,000 for FDIT uh insured.
+Well, we shouldn't be bailing people out who are above the FDIC, you know, guaranteed what the rules are now for $250,000 for FDIT insured.

-Uh and I think second, this is driven by the the Biden inflation.
+And I think, second, this is driven by the Biden inflation.

-My understanding is, and I'm not I'm not pretend to be an expert in finance here, but my understanding is that they had a number of treasuries.
+I mean, this record inflation, my understanding is, and I don't tend to be an expert in finance here, but my understanding is that they had a number of treasuries.

-Uh people started to uh the treasury's had a low low low interest rate yield, and um the uh you know, people came to there was people wanting to get their money out of the bank that they're come come to take their deposits out, and so they had to cash in a number of these treasuries at a loss because of interest rates are now so much higher than they were when they purchased them.
+And so they had to cash in a number of these treasuries at a loss because interest rates are now so much higher than they were when they purchased them.

 But you started covering other folks above that.

-Uh I think that's that's that's scary to go down that road, which sounds like where President Biden's gonna go.
+I think that's scary to go down that road, which sounds like where President Biden wants to go.

-You absolutely nailed it, uh certainly Biden's economic and his energy policies cause this rapid increase in inflation, which resulted in the Fed raising interest rates somewhat 1700 percent in a very short period of time in about a year.
+Certainly, Biden's economic and his energy policies caused this rapid increase in inflation, which resulted in the Fed raising interest rates somewhat 1700% in a very short period of time, in about a year.

-Um, and you're right, this bank had invested very heavily in in 10-year treasuries and and mortgage-backed securities, and they had to sell them uh at a at a significant loss of money.
+And you're right, this bank had invested very heavily in 10-year treasuries and mortgage-backed securities, and they had to sell them at a significant loss of money.

-Now, there were people like, you know, in j at JP Morgan and other financial institutions that saw this coming because they were reading the bottom line.
+Now, there were people like J.P.
+Morgan and other financial institutions that saw this coming because they were reading the bottom line.

-They understood that this they had made a terrible investment here and that this was this was gonna, you know, their chickens were gonna come home to roost.
+They understood that they had made a terrible investment here and that this was going to, you know, their chickens were going to come home to roost.

 Because I always thought any money that is spent has to go through and get the approval of the legislative branch.